 model ecosystems and the dynamics of biocultural evolution. - Geiger G. -

-The concepts of human and cultural ecology are extended to explain divergent work group responses to a transformational change program in a Fortune 100 manufacturing corporation.
-The internal environment of the corporation, specifically the product development process (PDP), is conceptualized as an ecological system containing a diverse population of distinctive work group subcultures.
-Different ecological zones within the PDP harbor populations that may be distinguished on the basis of work niche and effective environment (including relationships with other work groups and the availability of computing resources).
+The concepts of human ecology and cultural ecology are extended to explain divergent work group responses to a transformational change program in a Fortune 100 manufacturing corporation.
+The internal environment of the corporation, specifically the product development process (PDP), is conceptualized as an ecological system containing a diverse population of distinctive work group subculture.

-Cultural ecology, ethnobiology, sociobiology, models of subsistence and of cultural transmission, and applied ecology as parts of human ecology have a common denominator: they all present an ecological basis as continued biological force.
+Begossi A. Cultural ecology, ethnobiology, sociobiology, models of subsistence and of cultural transmission, and applied ecology as parts of human ecology have a common denominator: they all present an ecological basis as continued biological force.
 Cultural ecology studies the influence of environmental variables on the behavior of human cultures; sociobiology studies the biological bases of behavior; and ethnobiology studies classification systems of nature.
-The disciplines of anthropology, geography, sociology, and psychology represent specific branches of human ecology.
-Cultural ecology or ecological anthropology arise from the interaction of ecology with anthropology.
-Sociobiology evolved since the early 1970s, and it includes the disciplines of classical ethnology, evolutive ecology, and genetics.
-The interaction of evolutive ecology with ethology helped create sociology.
-In Brazil the study of human ecology on indigenous human populations deals with cultural ecology, ethnology, and models of subsistence.